owntracks/recorder/README.md

 ### Docker

-We also have a Docker image to create containers which integrate a [Mosquitto broker](http://mosquitto.org) with the Recorder.
-The Docker image is [available from the Docker hub](https://hub.docker.com/r/owntracks/recorderd/) (e.g. `docker pull owntracks/recorderd`), and it's [usage is documented in the Booklet](http://owntracks.org/booklet/clients/recorder/).
+We also have a Docker image to create a container with the Recorder.
+The Docker image is [available from the Docker hub](https://hub.docker.com/r/owntracks/recorder) (e.g. `docker pull owntracks/recorder`), and it's [usage is documented in the Booklet](http://owntracks.org/booklet/clients/recorder/).

 ### Building from source